annahanslc/ames-housing-data/README.md

 ![corr_bsmt_heatmap](https://github.com/user-attachments/assets/82e531aa-bea1-4831-9579-816ff767705f)

 As expected, there are notable correlations between these features.
 Based on my investigation on the garage features, I am confident that most of these correlations are driven by the fact that the homes that do not have a basement will have the same values, NA, across all features.
 Due to this unavoidable characteristic, basement nominal features show multicollinearity.
 Again, I will use models that perform feature selection to address the multicollinearity.

+### *Observations of Other Features*

+1. I hypothesize that the type of building would be correlated to the SalePrice.
+Using *dython's nominal associations*, which calculates the statistical relationship between categorical variables, the Pearson R correlation coefficient for SalePrice and BldgType is 0.19.

 # Data Preprocessing